Last Updated on

 2. You can also put a few drops of breast milk into your baby’s nose to open up the nasal passage.

 3. You can make nasal drops for your baby at home.
 To 8 teaspoons of water, add ½ a teaspoon of salt and mix well with a sterilised spoon.
 Pour a few drops into your baby’s nostrils once the solution cools down.

-6. Keeping your baby hydrated is important, more so when she’s down with a cold.
+5. Keeping your baby hydrated is important, more so when she’s down with a cold.
 Fluids dilute the mucus and relieve stuffiness in the nose.
-You can also feed warm and unsweetened apple juice and chamomile tea (without honey) if she’s older than 6 months.
+You can also feed warm and unsweetened apple juice and chamomile tea without honey if she’s older than 6 months.

-7. Clear chicken soup is another useful home remedy for a cough and cold.
-Chicken contains anti-inflammatory properties that clear up the nasal massage as well as improve your baby’s immunity.
+6. Clear chicken soup is another useful home remedy for a cough and cold.
+Chicken contains anti-inflammatory properties that clear up the nasal passage as well as improve your baby’s immunity.

-9. A nasal aspirator can do wonders for a stuffy nose.
-Just squeeze the air out of the aspirator gently insert the tip into your baby’s nostril.
+8. A nasal aspirator can do wonders for a stuffy nose.
+Just squeeze the air out of the aspirator and gently insert the tip into your baby’s nostril.
 Then slowly release the bulb so that the mucus gets sucked into it.
-Do the same with both the nostrils.
+Do the same for both the nostrils.
 After every use, wash the aspirator and sterilise it.

-10. A cool mist humidifier will create moisture in the air and clear out the congestion in your baby’s nasal passage.
+9. A cool-mist humidifier will create moisture in the air and clear out the congestion in your baby’s nasal passage.

-11. In case you don’t have a humidifier, keep a bucket of warm water in her room while she sleeps.
-The warm water will help to ease your baby’s stuffy nose.
+10. In case you don’t have a humidifier, keep a bucket of warm water in her room while she sleeps.
+The warm water will help ease your baby’s stuffy nose.

-14. Lay your baby across your knees and pat her back gently.
-This brings the mucus up from the chest and she can cough it out easily.
+13. Lay your baby across your knees and pat her back gently.
+This brings the mucus up from the chest, and she can cough it out easily.